 After the age of 25, the difference between men's and women’s car insurance premiums amounts to what is essentially just a rounding error.
 On average, women paid approximately 1% more than did men in the same age group in 2017.
-The data insurance companies rely upon show women to pose a slightly greater risk than male drivers.
+The data insurance companies rely upon show women presenting a slightly greater risk than male drivers.

 No matter your gender, saving money on car insurance is a must.
 Let’s outline some basic ways to save on your car insurance premiums.